Cambodia: Body of missing British tourist found at sea | DW | 31.10.2019

 Cambodian police have announced the discovery of the body of the British backpacker who was last seen on October 23 after attending a beach-party on a Cambodian island.
 The body has been found at sea.

-Cambodian police said on Thursday they had found the body of the missing British backpacker more than 48 kilometers (30 miles) from where she is believed to have disappeared a week ago.
+Cambodian police said on Thursday they had found the body of the missing 21-year-old British woman more than 48 kilometers (30 miles) from where she is believed to have disappeared a week ago in the touristic Sihanoukville province.

+Local police chief Chuon Narin said the body of Amelia Bambridge was discovered in the Gulf of Thailand northwest of Koh Rong.
+The body was found close to another island, Koh Chhlam, near Cambodia's maritime border with Thailand.

+The discovery comes a day after Narin announced Wednesday that their search for the missing woman in the same area, where she had been last time, had failed to find any clues about her disappearance.

 more to come ...